 Return any unused or expired medicine to your pharmacist.

-soft, white paraffin and titanium dioxide.
-Please note titanium dioxide is present in
+(see Section Things you must not do) and titanium dioxide.
+Please note titanium dioxide

 GlaxoSmithKline Australia Pty Ltd